 WHERE TO STAY

-So, if you are looking to stay in the center of the city, in order to be close to practically all the fundamental points of interest of Porto, look for accommodation in the Aliados area.
-From here you can walk to some of the main tourist attractions in Porto, such as the Clérigos Tower, or even the banks of the river Douro and the Ribeira district, a mere 15 minutes’ walk.
-Obviously you can also easily find accommodation options in the Ribeira area, ideal for those who want to stay by the river.
+So, if you are looking to stay in the center of the city, in order to be close to practically all the major points of interest in Porto, look for accommodation in the Aliados area.
+From here, you can walk to some of the main tourist attractions in Porto, such as the Clérigos Tower, or even the riverside of the Douro River and the Ribeira district, an only 15 minutes’ walk.
+Obviously, you can also easily find accommodation options in the Ribeira area, ideal for those who want to stay by the river.